Please enable JavaScript to ensure auto alt text generation works properly

 Final thoughts on myInterview

-Video interviewing software isn’t new, but how we use it is changing fast.
-In 2025, the real differentiator won’t be whether your tool supports one-way interviews—it’ll be how intelligently it helps you decide who to move forward.
+Asynchronous screening isn't new, but what makes it useful is changing fast.
+In 2026, the real differentiator won't be whether your tool records video responses; it'll be whether it measures what AI can't fake, and how intelligently it helps you decide who to move forward.

 Truffle’s thesis is simple: Less screening.
 More signal.